FFFF-0000h/Tech-Scrolls/README.md

 - **variable**: is used to store information to be referenced and manipulated in a computer program.
 Its purpose is to label and store data in memory so that the user may use it throughout the program if needed.

-- **Version Control System (VCS)**: a system that records changes to a file or set of files over time so that you can recall specific versions later.
+- **Version Control System (VCS)**: a tool used to keep track of changes to code and files on a website or app and allows the user to go back and restore earlier versions in case of bugs.
+Version control tools like Git are often built in to source code editors (programs used to write and edit code) like Visual Code Studio, or offered as part of a web hosting service.

 - **Visual Basic (VB)**: The original Visual Basic is a third-generation event-driven programming language from Microsoft known for its Component Object Model programming model first released in 1991 and declared legacy during 2008.
 Microsoft intended Visual Basic to be relatively easy to learn and use.